mooxphp/moox/packages/builder/DEVLOG.md

     -   [ ] TaxonomyInPages - needs that mount method in ViewPage
 -   [ ] Refactor DeleteCommand to use new services
 -   [ ] Add --migration option to create command
--   [ ] Would Builder now be able to generate itself?
+-   [ ] Would Builder now be able to generate itself based on the current migrations?
 -   [ ] How would we generate a complete different type of resource, like a Media Manager?
 The only thing we need is a different table, switching to a grid.

--   All Blocks need to be updated:
+-   All Blocks need to be updated
     -   [ ] Toggleable option like in Text
     -   [ ] Filterable option like in Text, and filterable needs to be implemented in ResourceGenerator (only generate filters if filterable is true)
+    -   [ ] The new section API

 ### Merge and Release